blastbeng/spotisub/README.md

 NOTE.
 Depending on your library size and your playlists number and size on Spotify, the script execution may take a very long time.
 To avoid Spotify rate limiting a lot of time.sleep() have ben added to the code.

+Using the Flask App is the reccomended way.

 For any help contact me on Discord blastbong#9151